 Q. How do you install blinds?

-Most blinds come with brackets for proper installation.
-You’ll attach these brackets to the window frame or wall, following the manufacturer’s directions, and then snap the blinds onto the brackets.
-You’ll need a drill, a pencil, a level, and a pair of safety glasses.
+Before trying to DIY blinds yourself, read all the installation instructions.
+In most cases, blinds come with all of the necessary hardware and brackets for installation.
+Simply attach these brackets to the window frame or wall and then snap the blinds onto the brackets.
+Be advised that you’ll need a drill, a pencil, a level, and a pair of safety glasses.

 Q. How do you fix broken blinds?

 In most cases, there is no way to fix broken blinds.
 While it’s possible to replace individually damaged slats in some blinds, once the mechanisms become damaged, or several slats bend, the blinds typically must be replaced.
 To avoid these problems, users should consider cordless or motorized shades since the strings on corded options can snag or catch, potentially causing malfunction and damage.

 Q. How do you keep light from coming through blinds?